bungle/awesome-resty/README.md

 # awesome-resty

-**awesome-resty** is a curated list of OpenResty / Nginx related Lua libraries, and resources.
+**awesome-resty** is a curated list of OpenResty of Nginx modules, Lua libraries, and related resources.

 ## Libraries